How To Find Work in Belgium

 There is a significant shortage of IT staff in Belgium.
 The Belgian government is aware of this shortage and looks more favorably on applications from IT professionals.

-Search For Work in Belgium and Choose the Most Appropriate Work Opportunity For You
+Choose the Most Appropriate For You Work in Belgium

 To find your work in Belgium, simply type keywords into the Wat/What box describing the kind of job you want, and enter a city, a province or postal code in the Waar/Where box.
 Then click the Zoek/Find button or hit the Enter key on your keyboard.